About Explicit Variance Minimization: Training Neural Networks for Medical Imaging With Limited Data Annotations

-Furthermore, we found the PCam classification experiment extremely expressible of the VAT performance.
+Furthermore, we found the PCam classification experiment resulted in the most expressive VAT performance.
 When introducing more training examples, the AUC-ROC score degraded from 0.776 to 0.726 due to an increase in unrepresentable samples, which lead to over-fitting.
 In contrast, our method penalizes shifted feature representations, bringing back the positive correlation between the model's performance and dataset size.
 Moreover, increasing the number of unrepresentable training samples increased the optimal $\lambda$ (Figures 4g-4i), which supports our observations.